nicolasboulay/ghash/README.md

 the generator take 200ms per image.

 Ghash use "go" langage to generate the SHA512 internal hash, and a gmic script to generate the image ( http://gmic.eu ).
 The gmic script could be rewritten in C++ using the CImg.h header, for faster generation (around 10x).
 The actual script take less than a second.

+The "-9" option rehash the input with the sha3-512 algorithme injected inside a bcrypt hash, then the result is hashed 3 time with sha3 to create the 22 parameters.
+The use of bcrypt make bruteforce even more unusable, the use of 2 images as visual hash make collision even more complexe to hack (100^44 possibilities instead of 100^22).